cardonabits/haxo-hw/docs/assembly.md

 ### 5. Apply Conformant Coating to front side

 Now that all the thru-hole components on the back side have been soldered, apply conformant coating to the front side.
 This will protect the board against rust.
-The coat needs to be applied before populating the front-side components.
+The coat needs to be applied before populating the front-side components, which we will do in the next steps.

 ### 6. Solder pressure sensor